 Everyone who has worked in this industry can attest that a thousand things can go awry on a given day.
 Food truck mistakes are constant with trucks that get a high volume of customers.
 An owner or manager who admits to errors immediately will endear themselves to employees and ownership.
 Those who don’t appreciate someone who admits to a mistake shows that they are unfamiliar with the inner workings of a food service business.

-Creating Positive Opportunities
+Create Positive Opportunities

 The best possible way to look at food truck mistakes is that they provide you as the vendor way to make amends with a chance to impress your customers and turn the situation into a positive.
 The first thing you have to do is admit that a mistake has happened, and then repeatedly attempt to make it up to the customer.
 An overcooked menu item can be quickly followed by: